-Vinyl has an inherent quality of being something you really want to own.
+Vinyl has an inherent desirability to it, and a greater sense of permanence and ownership compared to other platforms.
 Whether it be the larger album artwork compared to a CD, the physical act of having to get up and turn over the disc to listen to the other side, or that many consider it to sound superior to other formats.

 If you've been interested in jumping aboard the vinyl bandwagon, but have yet to get yourself a turntable, look no further.
 We've gathered together a bunch of the best record players available today.